codepr/codepr.github.io/_posts/2024-09-28-battletank.md

 categories: c game-development low-level terminal ncurses
 ---

-Small project idea to have somme fun with C, a micro multiplayer classi game with as less dependencies as possible.
+Small project idea to have somme fun with C, a micro multiplayer classic game with as less dependencies as possible.
 I've always been curious about the challenges of game development so I started from one of the simplest ideas.
-The latest can be found in the repository [codepr/battletank.git](https://github.com/codepr/battletank.git).
+The latest update of the code can be found in the repository [codepr/battletank.git](https://github.com/codepr/battletank.git).

 ## The game

-The idea I was thinking about is a best effort terminal based implementation of the classic battle-tank, starting from a single player single tank and extending it to work as a multiplayer server with sockets to sync the game state across players.
+It's about  a best effort terminal based implementation of the classic battle-tank, starting from a single player single tank and extending it to work as a multiplayer server with sockets to sync the game state across players.
 To begin with, the only dependency is `ncurses`, later on, if I get confident enough, I will consider something fancier such as [`Raylib`](https://www.raylib.com/index.html).

 ### Why

 To have some fun, small old school programs are fun to mess with.
+In addition, although I worked for a brief stint for an AAA gaming company, I was mainly developing on the backend side of the product, pre-game lobbies, chat rooms and game server deployments; but didn't really know much about the inner logic of the game itself.
+This was a good opportunity to try and learn something about game development starting from the basics.

 ### Ideas

 In no particular order, and not necessarily mandatory:
 - Implement a very simple and stripped down game logic ✅
     - 1 player, 1 tank, 1 bullet ✅